 1. How do you know if your partner is toxic?

-You can establish that your partner is toxic if they don’t respect you, communicate poorly, don’t value your opinions, and are violent towards you.
+You can establish that your partner is toxic if they don’t respect you, communicate poorly, doesn’t value your opinions, and are violent toward you.

 2. What is a toxic partner like?

 They only care about themselves or have very low empathy if any at all.
 They also lie.
-Partner might be verbally or physically abusive, and act as if relationships are one-sided.
+A partner might be verbally or physically abusive and act as if relationships are one-sided.